P. A. Ibrahim Haji: Career

 Ibrahim ventured into the education space in 1999 by setting up the PACE Education Group.
 The group operates schools and colleges in India, the UAE, and Kuwait, with over 20,000 students from over 25 countries.
 He also operated schools in Kerala, including the RIMs International School and the Manjeri Pace Residential School, and five other institutions in Mangalore, in Karnataka.
 He was also the co-chairman of the Malabar Group, a retailer of gold and diamonds, and the founder and vice-chairman of the Indus Motor Company.
 He was a director of the Muslim Printing and Publishing Company, the publishers of Chandrika the mouthpiece of the Indian Union Muslim League.

 Ibrahim was also the co-founder of the India-Arab foundation in 1981, in advance of the then Indian prime minister Indira Gandhi's visit to the UAE.
 He also drove many of his charity and community development initiatives through his trust.
 He was known to have driven a campaign to have international flights operate out of the Calicut airport.
 Ibrahim received the UAE Golden Visa in 2021 in recognition of his services to the country.

 Death

 On 11 December 2021, Ibrahim suffered a stroke in Dubai.
 He was then moved to Kozhikode in an air ambulance, before dying on 21 December 2021, at the age of 78, at Aster MIMS hospital in Kozhikode.
-His funeral was completed at the Vettikode Najmul Huda Madrasa in Manjeri.
+His funeral was completed at Najmul Huda Arabic College Madrasa in Vettekode, Manjeri.